htrgouvea/research/_posts/2019-03-12-hfbr19-prog-write-up.md

 ### Resolution

-Well, with a little more time and intersections with this service, you would realize that it has only this one behavior.
+Well, spending more time with this service, you would realize that it has only this one behavior.

 The logic I framed to solve this challenge at first was that I needed the answer always to be the "." blue, so I decided to make a kind of brute-force, at first, with only one character.